-By the end of the placement and with guidance, students are expected to demonstrate analysis and application in order to develop skills to:
+By the end of the placement and with minimal supervision, students are expected to demonstrate evaluation and clinical reasoning in order to be competent to:

 - 1. Demonstrates professional practice behaviour. - 2.
 Demonstrate inter-professional and team-working skills. - 3.
 Demonstrate management skills.